brunswickcomputing/racketmanager/readme.txt

 = 1.2 =
 * BUGFIX: teams sorting in widget
-* CHANGED: load javascript only on Leaguemanager admin pages
+* CHANGED: load javascript only on Racketmanager admin pages
 * CHANGED: remodeling of the plugin structure

 = 1.1 =